MTG/sms-tools/README.md

 </code>
 </p>
 <p>Some of the core functions are written in C and have to be compiled.
 For that,
-you first have to install Cython, by typing on a Terminal: </p>
+you first have to install Cython, by typing on the Terminal: </p>
 <p>
 <code class="western">
 $ easy_install cython
 </code>
 </p>
 Once Cython is installed go to the directory software/models/utilFunctions_C and type:</p>
 <p>
 <code class="western">
 $ python compileModule.py build_ext --inplace </code>